 The C2K MOP includes specific information related to the implementation of the C2K Quality Management System.
 It enables industry-wide process control and reporting that in turn drives constant improvement and corrective action systems.
 Download the C2K MOP Executive Summary (pdf) for an overview of the history and contents of the document.

 Learn more about the MOP technical details (pdf) and check the latest C2K monthly report (pdf) to get updated performance data.

 C2K Quality Management System

-- Airport to Airport (A2A): includes shipment planning & tracking at master air waybill level, from origin forwarder to destination forwarder.
+- Airport-to-Airport (A2A): includes shipment planning and tracking at master air waybill level, from origin forwarder to destination forwarder.

 A third level is being envisioned to manage shipment planning and tracking at individual piece level to provide full visibility to shippers of the transit of their individual shipments.

 The Industry MOP (pdf) is a generic description of the air transportation process, excluding elements that are unique to C2K, intended to be used by the whole industry.
 The document provides the air cargo supply chain with the first, industry-endorsed, standard description of the end-to-end process of transporting cargo by air with the goal of:

 - Serve as the foundation for developing industry standards and best practices in areas such as e-Cargo, security, quality, and others